mmmaurer/teamlab2022/README.md

-# Artist classification
+# Too many classes this semester: Analyzing BERT on a large multi-class classification problem
-This is the repository of the project for the Team Laboratory Computational Linguistics course at the University of Stuttgart in the summer term of 2022.
+This is the repository for the project of the Team Laboratory Computational Linguistics course at the University of stuttgart in the summer term of 2022.

-The artist classification task is to classify which artist performed/wrote a certain song given the lyrics.
+In this project, we analyze BERT's performance for increasing numbers of classes.
+We use artist classification from lyrics as an example task for that.

+We compare the performance deterioration of two baselines, random choice and kNN with set-based BOW as representation, with fine-tuning BERT and evaluating the performance on the classification head as well as using the embeddings for kNN.
+Additionally, we experiment with using embeddings from pre-trained BERT for kNN.

+We evaluate these settings using accuracy.

+Find the baseline kNN implementation [here](./baseline.py), examples for the random baseline and BERT experiments in the [bert_baseline](./notebooks/bert-baseline.ipynb) notebook and the full experiments for different numbers of classes in the [bert-diff-classes](./notebooks/bert-diff-classes.ipynb).

+## Installation

+To run the code, install the dependencies from the requirements file:

+`$ pip install -r requirements.txt`

+## Baselines

+Run the kNN baseline experiments by specifying the number of classes `n` and how many processes to use for multiprocessing `p`:

+`$ python baseline.py n p`

 ## Dataset
+Unfortunately, we have do not have the rights to distribute the dataset we used in this project.
+To use the code provided here with your own dataset, add your own training, validation and test datasets structured like [the example file](./data/songs_example.txt).

+### Dataset description
-Per instance (song), the dataset includes a triple with the *artist name*, *song title* and the *lyrics* of a song.
+Per instance (song), the dataset used includes a triple with the *artist name*, *song title* and the *lyrics* of a song.

 Overview over the number of artists/songs in the dataset:
 - | | Train | Val | Test |